 Not everything on this list is essential (though the hair cut walks a fine line), but checking off everything on this list will make your life easier and so much less stressful before and after baby is born.

 (In a rush and just want the free printable third trimester checklist?
-Scroll to the bottom of the post to sign up and get it delivered straight to your inbox.)
+Scroll to the bottom of the post for your free download.)